ADGEfficiency/energy-py-linear/README.md

 # energy-py-linear

-A library for optimizing energy systems using mixed integer linear programming.

-Currently the library has two models:
-- electric battery operating in price arbitrage,
-- a combined heat & power plant.
+A Python library for optimizing energy systems using mixed integer linear programming.
+This library has two programs - an electric battery operating in price arbitrage and a combined heat & power plant.

+The battery can be dispatched with perfect foresight of electricity prices or with a forecast, and will keep track of both financial and carbon benefits.
+The battery can also be dispatched against carbon intensities to maximize carbon benefit rather than economic benefit.

 ## Use

-The battery model is optimized against a set of prices, and returns a list of dictionaries - one per interval:
+The battery model can optimized against a set of prices.

+The optimization returns a list of dictionaries - one per time interval:

 ```python
 import energypylinear as epl